 NO ONE has taught us – Why we do not disclose the names of our teachers

-In many cases, the reference to the lineage and its traditions serves as a blanket justification for the existence of a martial art, to establish trustworthiness (marketing) and to enforce its rules (establishment of a belief structure, monetization, etc.) – no matter if this makes sense in terms of fighting or not.
+In many cases, the reference to the doctrinal line and its traditions serves as a blanket justification for the existence of a fighting style, for the establishment of trustworthiness (marketing) and for the enforcement of its rules (establishment of a belief structure, monetarization, etc.) – regardless of whether or not this makes sense from a fighting point of view.

-In Pahuyuth we are proud that we do not need all these things.
-We neither worship our teachers, nor do we put them in the spotlight, and above all we do not disclose their names or the origin of their knowledge to anyone.
+At Pahuyuth, we pride ourselves on not needing all of these things.
+We neither worship our teachers, nor do we put them in the spotlight and above all we do not reveal their names or the origin of their knowledge to anyone.

 Then as now, members of special forces do not reveal their identity.

-Warrior names in the modern age (students)
+Warrior-Names in the modern age (students)

 The tradition of the warrior names was taken over into the modern age and nowadays serves mainly educational purposes.

-Apart from that, Pahuyuth has never been about the mediator of knowledge (person), but exclusively about the knowledge or the mediation of the knowledge itself (competence).
-Real fighting knowledge always exists and works independently from the person who has passed it on.
-Therefore questions about the origin of a teacher or the origin of a teachers fighting knowledge is usually answered by members of the teaching level as follows:
+Apart from that, Pahuyuth has never been about the mediator of knowledge (person), but exclusively about knowledge or knowledge mediation itself (competence).
+Genuine martial knowledge exists and always works independently of the person who passes on this knowledge.
+Therefore the question about the origin of a teacher or his martial arts knowledge is usually answered by members of the teaching level as follows:

-A question of faith – demarcation from Thai culture
+A Question of Faith – Demarcation from Thai Culture

 Pahuyuth is much older than Thailand and Siam.
-It originated more than 4,500 years ago from the rebellion against violence, oppression and slavery.
+It was born several thousand years ago from rebellion against violence, oppression and slavery.

 The individual has to subordinate himself – is Thailand really a free country?